 - RYBREVANT (amivantamab-vmjw) is a low fucose, fully human immunoglobulin G1 (IgG1)-based bispecific antibody with immune cell-directing activity that targets epidermal growth factor receptor (EGFR) mutations and mesenchymal-epithelial transition (MET) mutations and amplifications in non-small cell lung cancer (NSCLC).1

-- Spira et al (2021)3 reported results for 19 patients with advanced NSCLC harboring MET Exon 14 skipping mutations (METex14) who received treatment with RYBREVANT as monotherapy at the recommended phase 2 dose (RP2D) from CHRYSALIS.
+- Krebs et al (2025)4 reported the final efficacy and safety results for patients with advanced NSCLC harboring MET Exon 14 skipping mutations (METex14) who received treatment with RYBREVANT monotherapy at the recommended phase 2 dose (RP2D) in the CHRYSALIS study (n=97).

 - No new safety signals were observed.
-The safety profile for the METex14 subset was consistent with prior reports.
+The safety profile for the METex14 cohort was consistent with prior reports.

 - Among 131 (92%) patients with primary EGFR mutations, 10 (8%) patients had secondary cMET amplification (≥6 copies).
-A best response of PR was observed in 32 of 108 (30%) patients with diverse EGFR mutations; 9 of these patients had concurrent cMET amplification.
+A best response of partial response (PR) was observed in 32 of 108 (30%) patients with diverse EGFR mutations; 9 of these patients had concurrent cMET amplification.

 - Overall, the safety profile in the analyzed patient population was deemed manageable and consistent with EGFR inhibition.